DamianoBuratto/ABiSS/README.md

 ## Acknowledgements
 ABiSS was developed by Damiano Buratto and Francesco Zonta with the precious contributions and suggestions from Prof. Zhous's group at IQB, ZJU.
-The software is based on various computational biology tools, including Gromacs, VMD, Modeller, and Chimera.
+The software is based on various computational biology tools, including [Gromacs](https://www.gromacs.org/), [VMD](https://www.ks.uiuc.edu/Research/vmd/), [Modeller](https://salilab.org/modeller/), and [Chimera](https://www.cgl.ucsf.edu/chimera/).

+If you use our software, please cite the following paper [paper](https://www.mdpi.com/2218-273X/12/9/1285)